 - Use movement, humor, skits, funny voices, music, props, rhyme, flavor, scent, stories, role plays, celebration, controversy, poems and social interactions to tie learning/content and emotion together to create stronger neural pathways.
 Stronger emotion = stronger memories.

 How can I plan for positive, productive emotions?
-How can positive emotions be connected to the learning, the learning space, and the people in it?
-How can I plan for the release of dopamine to help "fix" memories?
-How can the chances of students having positive emotional experiences be improved?
+How can positive emotions be connected to learning, learning space, and people?
+How can I increase the chances of students having positive emotional experiences when in my care?